mgimenez720/plaSquid/README.md

     git clone https://github.com/mgimenez720/plaSquid/
     cd plaSquid/
+    conda env create --file environments/plaSquid.yml

-Using the option (*"-profile conda"*) when running plaSquid will build a conda environment within the base directory.
+Another option is using the option (*"-profile conda"*) when running plaSquid, this will build a conda environment within the base directory.
 This environment can be reused in subsequent runs.

 A docker container is also available with: